More Thoughts on Bernie Sanders and Capitalism

 need not be consigned to the faux-populist hell demagogues like Trump

-are driving them to.
+are tempting them with.

 Sanders' agenda is modest, clichéd, and not visionary enough